Pro Wrestling USA

-Pro Wrestling USA was a professional wrestling promotion in the United States of America in the mid-1980s.
+Pro Wrestling USA was a professional wrestling promotion in the United States in the mid-1980s.
 It was an attempt to unify various federations, including the American Wrestling Association (AWA), Jim Crockett Promotions and other members of the National Wrestling Alliance (NWA), against the national expansion of the World Wrestling Federation.

 Background

 By 1984, Vince McMahon had begun moves to take the World Wrestling Federation national, and bought out Georgia Championship Wrestling.
 This was in total disregard to the National Wrestling Alliance (NWA) and its territory system.
 Vince now had the national TBS timeslot.
 Despite this move being unsuccessful, McMahon was also able to air the historic "Brawl to End it All" and "War to Settle the Score" wrestling cards on MTV; in addition, McMahon also still had the most recognized wrestler in the industry, Hulk Hogan.
 In a bid to counter the new threat, various promoters across America decided to co-promote wrestling shows.